youngEzio/se20ucse006--Omniverse/ReadMe.txt

-Usd files and datasets for a power plant's digital twin.
+Warehouse management using omniverse.
+Currently includes used files for racks and boxes.